For example, that means you should be able to:

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Currently we do not provide a text relay service for people who are D/deaf, hearing impaired or have a speech impediment.
-We are reviewing this and expect an outcome by May 2020.

 Our offices have both fixed and portable audio induction loops.

 We have included a map on our Contact us page.
 The amount of magnification allowed on the map is controlled by Google Maps and not by the SSSC.
 If you cannot view the map on our contact us page, please email firstname.lastname@example.org for directions.